1. StreamNative Platform

 StatusThe status of the service account.

-Authenticate a service account
+Get a service account token

 1. On the left navigation pane, click Service Accounts.